A glossary of inside jokes and references from the No Laying Up podcast

 A Ken Bone reference means someone can't make up their mind on a topic.

-- Killhouse - No Laying Up refers to their headquarters/podcasting studio in Jacksonville Beach, Florida as the Killhouse.
+- Killhouse - No Laying Up referred to their headquarters/podcasting studio in Jacksonville Beach, Florida as the Killhouse.

 In ESPN's 2016 profile of Tiger Woods,